Wednesday, 9 November 2016

 In the past, this Gothic cathedral was the place for the coronation of Polish kings as well as the cathedral of the Archdiocese of Kraków, and today it is still revered as the Polish national sanctuary.

 The bones of an ‘ancient creature’ hang above the main entrance to the cathedral.
-Legend says that should the fall the catastrophe will mark the beginning of the end of the world.
+Legend says that should it fall the catastrophe will mark the beginning of the end of the world.

 The cathedral has a nave with aisles, transepts with aisles, a choir with double aisles, and an apse with an ambulatory and radiating chapels.